It began the way most miracles do: by accident or the hand of God, take your pick.

 And Jasper began playing fiddle tunes.

 Carla Martinez was driving down the street, headed for the Soup ‘R Market when she saw the Girl Scouts dancing with each other in front of their table to Jasper’s music.
 Before he’d had time to finish that tune, she’d returned with her guitar and joined the fun.
-Jim Albertson, the elementary school principal, showed up with a harmonica, and he wasn’t bad at it.
+Jim Albertson, the local school principal, showed up with a harmonica, and he wasn’t bad at it.

 By this time, it was getting dark in the street, and several people turned headlights on the area in front of the bookstore.
 Older people had joined the Girl Scouts dancing in the streets, and Delbert Chin from the Chinese restaurant across the street sent one of his girls out with a huge pot of coffee and paper cups.

 It lasted until the cars’ headlights began to wear down the batteries, but during its brief lifetime, the street dance and mid-winter party cast a blessing on us all